3dgeo-heidelberg/AImon/README.md

     - 1.4: Derivation of adaptive workflows
     - 1.5: Continuous integration py4dgeo

 - **Research target 2: Visualization of classified change events**: Development of new methodologies and tools for the visualization of the detected terrain changes from WP 5 and WP 6 for use by end users.
+Three different steps:
+    - 2.1: Selection of relevant changes
+    - 2.2: 2D GIS layer
-- ...
+    - 2.3: 3D objects

 ### Possible applications:
 - **Point Cloud Projection**: Generate range and color images from point cloud data.